 Legally, CBD products should contain the same levels of CBD as advertised on their labels, although, certain companies are still manufacturing products that contain different amounts of CBD than what’s stated on the label.
 This means that certain consumers do not achieve the desired results as they are not consuming the amount of CBD they expect.

 Third-party laboratory tests offer an excellent opportunity to confirm true CBD content.
 The lab report lists the strength and content of cannabinoids in mg or percentage.
 The potency refers to the strength of a product, hence, a more potent oil means a stronger oil.

 Tetrahydrocannabinol (THC) is the component responsible for the high one experiences upon smoking or consuming cannabis.
 This substance is heavily restricted within CBD products, and as such any CBD product you buy should contain no more than 0.2%.

 CBD Lab Reports: Terpenes Content

-Aside from cannabinoids, terpenes are elements present in the cannabis plant which play a significant part in producing the effects associated with cannabis.
-These organic compounds produce aromatic and flavour diversity.
-They function in a similar manner to cannabinoids in that they bind to receptors in the brain and produce different effects.
+Aside from cannabinoids, terpenes are elements present in the cannabis plant.
+Which play a significant part in producing the effects associated with cannabis.
+These organic compounds produce aromatic and flavor diversity.
+They function in a similar manner to cannabinoids in that.
+They bind to receptors in the brain and produce different effects.

-A satisfactory lab report will state an assorted amount of terpenes in the CBD oil and preferably at a higher level.
+A satisfactory lab report will state an assorted amount of terpenes in the CBD oil preferably at a higher level.
 Every CBD product will have different terpene content depending on the strain of the hemp plant.
-The method in which the CBD is extracted will also have an impact on terpenes content.
-For example, the conventional extraction method using carbon dioxide (CO2) or ethanol can reduce the number of terpenes present but research has shown this extraction method to also preserve the beneficial terpenes.
+The method by which the CBD is extracted will also have an impact on terpene content.
+For example, The conventional extraction method uses carbon dioxide (CO2).
+Ethanol can reduce the number of terpenes present but research has shown.
+This extraction method also preserves the beneficial terpenes.